Bill Seitz: Sexual harassment controversy

 State Reps.
 Nickie Antonio, Teresa Fedor and Michele Lepore-Hagan and Kathleen Clyde told Republican House Speaker Clifford Rosenberger that Seitz should resign, a move Seitz called "politically motivated".

 Soon after, an anonymous woman filed a complaint, stating that Seitz's remarks worsened an already hostile working environment in the Statehouse.
 Republican Attorney General Mike Dewine paid $12,000 to Taft Stettinius & Hollister to conduct an internal investigation.
 Taft Stettinius and Hollister not only gave Dewine substantial campaign contributions, the firm employed Seitz for over 3 decades.
 Taft's investigators conducted only three interviews - of Seitz and two witnesses - then concluded Seitz had not violated the House's Sexual Harassment Policies.
 The review appeared to exclude any witnesses that were offended by Seitz's remarks, or any victims of Statehouse sexual harassment.

 The Toledo Blade called for second investigation "with no conflict of interest".

 Rep. Michele Lepore-Hagan said, "...interviewing only two of the more than 100 people who attended the event where Rep. Seitz degraded women, and then burying the report makes it clear that the leadership of the House and AG DeWine wanted to whitewash this particular incident".

 State Reps.
 Teresa Fedor (D-Toledo) and Nickie J. Antonio (D-Lakewood) asked Ohio Attorney General (AG) Mike DeWine to hire an objective third party to reopen the harassment investigation of Rep. Bill Seitz (R-Cincinnati).

 An ethics grievance was filed with the Ohio Supreme Court against firm partner Stuart Dornette, regarding the firm's failure to disclose this conflict of interest.
 Dornette has contributed to Seitz's political campaigns.
 Seitz referred to the complainant as a "knucklehead".

 Electoral history

+Popular culture

+The Seitz Cut and The Seitz Cut Part II are feature length YouTube videos that have been made compiling Seitz's speeches from his time in the House and Senate.